Native Lives Matter

 The testimony to our most recent accomplishments has been built upon that of three consecutive projects (spanning over nine years), with each complimenting the foundation laid forth by the one prior.
-Currently, we are getting ready to launch the opening of NAICCO Cuisine, or what will better be known as an authentic Native American food trailer in Ohio.
-Notably, this isn’t simply an initiative to develop a self-sustaining means for ensuring future, culturally congruent programming for our people, but just as importantly, this will be another foundational step closer to the establishment of a bigger and better NAICCO.
+Currently, we are working diligently to put NAICCO Cuisine (Native American street food trailer) on the map.
+Notably, this isn’t simply an initiative to develop a self-sustaining means for ensuring future, culturally congruent programming for our people, but just as importantly, this will be another foundational step closer to the establishment of a Bigger & Better NAICCO.
 Meaning, through all of our mission work and visioning as a community, we have been set on a course to purchase and possess a land base of our own here in Central Ohio.
 Though we are getting closer to achieving this goal, we still have a ways to go.
 On that note, we would like to ask all our friends, allies, supporters, and other stakeholders to respect our time and efforts, and reflect on the importance of our cause here in Ohio.